alexander-mc/Album_Art/README.md

 rake generate:session_secret'
 ```

-3. Create a file titled '.env' in the program's root directory with the following information (replace the 'X's with information from the previous steps):
+3. Create a file titled '.env' in the program's root directory with the following (replace the 'X's with information from the previous steps):

 ```
 export CLIENT_ID=XXXXXXXXXXXXXXXXXXXXXXX